SolidRun/atf-marvell/docs/plat/marvell/armada/doimage.rst

 The example application uses custom CA (Marvell) and server located on the same machine as the client (localhost).
 This configuration is only useful for basic tests.
-In order to deploy real application, new CA and server cerfificates should be created and propagated to client and server configration files.
+In order to deploy real application, new CA and server certificates should be created and propagated to client and server configuration files.
 The CA root key and certificate are created only once even multiple signage servers exist.
 Every new server certificate is created using the same CA attributes.